xDp64xG/Dp-Cogs/README.md

 		Now able to take X and Y at the same time!
-		New grid, which is also posted at the beginning of each game Now able to only respond to the sender of the command and to only respond where the command came from
+		New grid, which is also posted at the beginning of each game Now able to only respond to the sender of the command and to only respond where the command came from 1.1:
+		New Grid with Discord Emojies
+		Added function of editing the embed instead of reposting Now deletes the asking of X and Y coords.
+		Now able to prevent most cases of the bot malafunction with a improper message, able to catch the error